 Students with Disabilities and Planning for College

 Accept responsibility for their own success.
 One important point for families to know is that students’ high school accommodation plans, whether they are IEPs or 504 plans, are not valid once they graduate from high school.
 While students may receive the same accommodation in college that they had high school, they are not guaranteed the same adjustments.
 Certain basic accommodations are widely available, such as testing in a room with fewer distractions.
 Accommodations are assigned on a case-by-case basis rather than by a category and it is the student’s responsibility to apply for services.
 Students with disabilities, in particular, are moving from a system where parents and school staff usually advocated on their behalf to a system where they will be expected to advocate for themselves.
-An institution’s staff will likely communicate directly with students when issues arise and are generally not required to interact with students’ parents.
+Kalamazoo College staff will communicate directly with students when issues arise and are generally not required to interact with students’ parents.
 This is why it is important to make sure that students can function as independently as possible before they leave for college.

 Learn time management skills.
 Although a primary role of high school educators is to provide monitoring, direction and guidance to students as they approach the end of their high school career, staff also need to prepare students to act independently and to manage their own time with little to no supervision.
 High school educators can assist students by identifying resources that will help them learn time management and scheduling skills.